mrkeville/rural-solar-viability/README.md

 ### New York State Overview:

-Number of Completed Solar Projects in New York State 2000-2021: 165,336 County with Most Completed Solar Projects: Nassau County
+Number of Completed Solar Projects in New York State 2000-2021: 165,336 County with Most Completed Solar Projects: Suffolk County (43,451)

 ### Schenectady County:

-Number of Completed Solar Projects in Schenectady County 2000-2021: 2,336 Ranking for Number of Solar Projects in NYS: #8 Town/City within Schenectady County with Most Completed Solar Projects: Schenectady, NY Year with Highest Number of Solar Projects Completed: 2015
+Number of Completed Solar Projects in Schenectady County 2000-2021: 2,336 Ranking for Number of Solar Projects in NYS: #15 Town/City within Schenectady County with Most Completed Solar Projects: Schenectady, NY Year with Highest Number of Solar Projects Completed: 2015